su-keerthi/Audio-Amplifier-Design/README.md

 ## 3. Active Bandpass Filter

 An active bandpass filter restricts the signal to the audible frequency range.

-### Characteristics
-- Lower cutoff ≈ 9.5 Hz
-- Upper cutoff ≈ 38.4 kHz
-- Unity midband gain

-### Purpose
-- Remove low-frequency noise
-- Remove high-frequency interference
-- Preserve audio quality
+Designed for the 3dB cutoff frequencies as lower cutoff at 9.5 Hz and upper cutoff at 39 kHz, with a unity gain .
+The main purpose is to remove unwanted frequency componenets to preserve the audio quality.

 ---

 ## 4. Class AB Power Amplifier

 A Class AB push-pull amplifier drives the speaker load.

-### Components Used
-- TIP31C
-- TIP32C

-### Features
-- Reduced crossover distortion
-- Improved efficiency
-- Diode biasing for smooth switching
+This reduces distortion and is efficient.
+Diode biasing was used for smooth switching.
+Power transistor TIP31C and TIP32C were used.

-### Output Power
-≈ 1 W into a 10 Ω load

 ---